UVicOptics/The-Big-FFW/README.md

 ![](Figures/Fig0.png)

-# There are 5 variables on the main page of the interface:
+# There are 5 variables in RAPID:
 * Name = Name of the image file

 * Dim1 and Dim2 = The x and y dimensions that cover the diameter of the circle [for the test data in "All" directory, you can use 600 pix and 610 pix to cover the diameter]